azurecz/azuretechacademy-architect-labs-day3/README.md

 # Azure Technical Academy - Architect day3:  Data architectures and security
 Third day is focusing on data architectures in Azure and data security.

-**For day3 come with access to your own Azure subscription as Owner**

 Azure Stencils
 * Go to Visio
 * Open shapes